open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

   components, having a sponsor means that your use case has been validated.
 * Some information about your component, such as the reasoning behind it, use-cases, telemetry data types supported, and anything else you think is relevant for us to make a decision about accepting the component.
 * The configuration options your component will accept.
-This will help us understand what it does and to have an idea of what the implementation might look like.
+This will give us a better understanding of what it does, and how it may be implemented.

 Components refer to connectors, exporters, extensions, processors, and receivers.
 The key criteria to implementing a component is to: